Hedgehogs - facts and pictures

 Have you wondered how they defend themselves against predators or how they breed?

-hedgehog facts
+Hedgehog facts

 What habitat do they prefer?